CarylThom/milestone-project-1/README.md

 * Reviewing and revisit lessons from the HTML and CSS section of the course via [Code Institute]

-* The tutors at Code Institute
+* The tutors and mentor at Code Institute

 * W3schools.com